• Skip to primary navigation

 Notes

-• Note 2 use plain white sugar, not caster sugar.
-That is a bit too fancy for a good old fashion biscuit recipe.
+• Note 2 - Sugar:ย use plain white sugar, not caster sugar.ย That is a bit too fancy for a good old fashion biscuit recipe.ย

-• Note 5 If you are doing the chewy biscuit technique, the biscuits will still be soft in the middle when lightly touched with the tip of a finger
+• Note 5 - Chewy texture: If you are doing the chewy biscuit technique, the biscuits will still be soft in the middle when lightly touched with the tip of a finger

-• Note 6 to store, place in an air tight sealed container
+• Note 6 - Storage: to store, place in an air tight sealed container.
+The biscuits will stay fresh for 5-7 days.ย

 Nutrition